drips-network/docs/docs/for-funders/fund-your-dependencies.md

 ![Build your list](/img/drips-app/drip-lists/fund_your_dependencies_2.png)

 Once you've added all of the recipients you would like to include, you will need to specify the percentage of funds sent to the list that will be allocated to each recipient.
-You can either enter a percentage manually in the box next to each entry, or use some of the helpful tools provided by the app like the "Distribue Evenly" button, or "Distribute Remaining".
+You can either enter a percentage manually in the box next to each entry, or use some of the helpful tools provided by the app like the "Distribute Evenly" button, or "Distribute Remaining".
 The percentages must sum to 100% in order to continue.

 Once you have assigned percentages to each recipient, choose a name to give to your Drip List and click "Continue".